-Three of the most famous hail from this small corner of the island, with arguably the World Number 2 Golfer, Rory McIllroy, being most prominent.
+Three of the most famous hail from this small island corner, arguably the World Number 2 Golfer, Rory McIlroy, the most prominent.

 Rory, a massive advocate for Northern Ireland’s sensational golf courses, has used his own Foundation (The Rory Foundation) as a principal sponsor of the Irish Open, bringing big names to the tournament again.